Harry Ord: Personal life

 Ord married Julia Graham of Exmouth daughter of Admiral James Carpenterin on 28 June 1846 by whom he had three sons.

-Sir Harry Ord died on 20 August 1885 from heart attack and was buried in the churchyard of St. Martin's parish church in Fornham St. Martin, Suffolk, England.
+Ord died on 20 August 1885 from heart attack and was buried in the churchyard of St. Martin's parish church in Fornham St. Martin, Suffolk, England.

+Legacy

 The village institute in Fornham was built in Ord's memory with funds donated by the Abu Bakar of Johor.

-The Ord River in the Kimberley region of Western Australia was named in his honour, as was Ord Street, Fremantle.
+The Ord River in the Kimberley region of Western Australia and Ord Street, Fremantle were named in his honour.